Hand-carved pumpkins light up the night

 More than 1,000 hand-carved pumpkins—some as large as 150 pounds—will light up the night at our Halloween event.
 Night of 1,000 Jack-o’-Lanterns takes advantage of the Garden's glorious fall setting, and features only real pumpkins.
 It's an unforgettable experience.

 Boo-tanical garden trail

-Using scalpels, knives, gouges, and power tools, artists for the New York-based company Rise of the Jack O’Lanterns can spend up to 15 hours sculpting a single pumpkin.
-Images carved on the pumpkins will include Chicago icons (Willis Tower and Michael Jordan); classic Halloween characters (Frankenstein and Dracula); Garden “monsters” (Venus flytrap and Sprout the titan arum); and intricate artwork representing Día de los Muertos (Day of the Dead).
+Using scalpels, knives, gouges, and power tools, artists for the New York-based company Rise of the Jack O’Lanterns spend up to 15 hours sculpting a single pumpkin.
+The LED-lit jack-o’-lanterns will be staged along a festive, paved pathway.

 Seasonal drinks and snacks such as spiked cider and ale will be available.

 A $20 parking fee applies for all nonmember Night of 1,000 Jack-o’-Lanterns ticketholders each night of the event.
 You must buy parking online in advance, or you can become a Garden member and always park for free.
 Parking fee does not apply to those arriving via a ride-share vehicle.
 Gates open each night at 6 p.m. to event ticket holders.

 Limited complimentary parking for the following: active duty U.S. military personnel and/or their families, reservists, and former POWs.
 Please show valid ID at the gatehouse upon entry.

 Note: Complimentary parking for corporate partners, reciprocal members (i.e., Morton Arboretum, Cantigny Park), and teachers does not apply to nighttime ticketed events.